Lercher/CocoR/Readme.md

 would be to allow keywords as identifiers based on a parsing context that expects an identifier.

-* Autocomplete Information -
-If the switch -ac is set, the generator produces a parser that records to any parsed terminal symbol all alternative terminal symbols that would be valid instead of the actually parsed token.

 * Symbol Tables -
 Having autocomplete information is quite useless for token classes, unless you can specify from where